 Bliss Bakery series

-When horror novelist Jack Kramer is guilted into joining his best friend’s softball team, he’s not expecting to come face to face with the inspiration for his next novel.
+When horror novelist Jack Kramer is guilted into joining his best friend's softball team, he's not expecting to come face to face with the inspiration for his next novel.
 But one look at Gabriel Spencer, and his muse is off and running.
-Good thing, too, as his deadline is looming.
+Good thing too, as his deadline is looming.
+Shadowing the baker at work will aid his research, and for a sugar addict like Jack, Gabe's cupcakes and cookies are impossible to resist.
+Much like the man himself.

 Originally featured in Love Is All: Romance Anthology, Volume 2, this story has been revised and expanded.